Vox Day suggests last night’s fire in London is a sign of third-worldization:

 Then again, it reminds me of the twin towers in Minneapolis that have long been known as “the ghettos in the sky”.

-And it certainly reminds me of at least one recent event in my native Venezuela:
+It certainly reminds me of at least one recent event in my native Venezuela:

 The chaos turned deadly when looters entered a bakery protected by an electric fence and tried to remove a refrigerator.
 The accounts varied, but one opposition leader said 13 people were hit with an electrical current after tossing containers filled with water and making contact with the refrigerator’s power cord.